kitaiv/todo-app/README.md

 # Todo app

-This is my tiny Todo App using TypeScript.
+This is my tiny Todo App using ReactJS + TypeScript.

 Check it out ;3